freqtrade/freqtrade/docs/sql_cheatsheet.md

 .schema <table_name>
 ```

-## Get all trades in the table
+### Get all trades in the table

 ```sql
 SELECT * FROM trades;
 ```

+## Destructive queries

+Queries that write to the database.
+These queries should usually not be necessary as freqtrade tries to handle all database operations itself - or exposes them via API or telegram commands.

+!!!
+Warning
+    Please make sure you have a backup of your database before running any of the below queries.

+!!!
+Danger
+    You should also **never** run any writing query (`update`, `insert`, `delete`) while a bot is connected to the database.
+    This can and will lead to data corruption - most likely, without the possibility of recovery.

-## Fix trade still open after a manual exit on the exchange
+### Fix trade still open after a manual exit on the exchange

 !!!
 Warning
     Manually selling a pair on the exchange will not be detected by the bot and it will try to sell anyway.
 Whenever possible, /forceexit <tradeid> should be used to accomplish the same thing.